teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install build-essential gfortran cmake -y

-You might have your own essentials too.
-Let me know!

-NOTE: Comes with gcc 11.2.
-Could also suggest to install clang (which covers C/C+)
+NOTE: U22 comes with gcc 11.2.

 ### Package tools:  apt and dpkg

-It is always useful to know a few shortcuts about your package manager.
+It is useful to know a few shortcuts about your package manager.
 When you compile a program and find that it needs a file, you can use commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the